St Anthony of Padua Church, Liverpool: Construction

 On 7 November 1926, a temporary church was opened by the Archbishop of Liverpool Frederick Keating.
 In 1931, building work started on St Anthony of Padua Church.
 In 1932, the church was opened and consecrated.
 The architect was Anthony Ellis and the cost of the church was £16,500.
 In the construction of the church, the friars told Ellis to use the same basilica plan as Assumption Church in Syracuse.
 Assumption Church was built in 1859 and is the mother church of the Conventual Franciscans in the northeast United States.

 Developments

 In 1933, an organ was installed in St Anthony of Padua Church, it came from the German Church on Renshaw Street in Liverpool.
 From 1947 to 1955, the friary was a novitiate for the Conventual Friars in Britain.
 In the 1950s, a marble reredos and painted murals were added.
-From 1962 to 1963, the murals were replaced by ones painted Giuseppe Lerario, which depict Our Lady of the Immaculate Conception, the pope and bishops of the Second Vatican Council as well as murals of St Anthony of Padua and St Francis of Assisi.
+From 1962 to 1963, the murals in the apsidal sanctuary were replaced by ones painted by Giuseppe Lerario OFM, which depict Our Lady of the Immaculate Conception, the pope and bishops of the Second Vatican Council as well as murals of St Anthony of Padua and St Francis of Assisi.

 Parish

 The friars continue to serve the parish.
-There are four Sunday Masses in the church at 6:00pm on Saturday and at 9:30am,11:00 am and 6:00 pm on Sunday.
+There are four Sunday Masses in the church at 6:00pm on Saturday and at 08:00am,10:00 am and 12:00 pm on Sunday.